Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis: Limitations and Further Work

 \subsection{Directions for Future Work}

-The first avenue for future work is to examine the performance of CCMs with different partitioning algorithms.
-Sotoudeh and DiMaggio (\cite{sotoudeh_dimaggio_2023}) reported that RCA performed better with Louvain's algorithm and, consequently, adopted it for RRCA.
+The first avenue for future work delineated by our findings is to further examine the performance of CCMs with different partitioning algorithms.
+Sotoudeh and DiMaggio (\citeyear{sotoudeh_dimaggio_2023}) reported performance growths for RCA when the Louvain's algorithm was employed, and, consequently, adopted it for RRCA.
 Our results present mixed evidence.
-When the data contains $2$ to $4$ construals, BCA outperforms BCA-L (see Appendix~\ref{app:extra_results}).
-Since this scenario seems more plausible at the light of previous empirical results, we have chosen to present BCA with Newman's algorithm.
-However, BCA-L surpasses BCA in partition accuracy when $5$ or $6$ construals are present in the data.
+When the data contains $2$ to $4$ construals, BCA with Newman's algorithm outperforms BCA with Leiden's one.
+However, for all CCMs, the use of Leiden's algorithm surpasses Newman's in most performance measures when $5$ or $6$ construals are present in the data.
 This behavior warrants further investigation.

 More importantly, we believe that BCA's performance with a larger number of construals could be improved by refining how the adjacency matrix is computed.
 Note that BCA maps all possible responses to a given question onto three categories: \texttt{positive}, \texttt{neutral}, and \texttt{negative}.
 As the number of construals increases, distinctions may originate more from differences in opinion intensity than from shifts in opinion semispace.
 However, BCA’s response categorization ignores these intensity differences, making them irrelevant.